 Botanists are important for environmental stewardship, particularly in conservation, sustainable practices, and remediation.
 Botanists’ research can be crucial for determining how plants react to climate change, or how effective and sustainable systems are able to protect native species from invasive ones.
 Botanist specializations in an area of plant research may include pathology, plant physiology, or plant taxonomy.

 Botany is more important to our everyday lives than what we think.
 The findings of botanical research can be influential in improving global supplies of medicines, food, and numerous other plant products.
-Governments and organizations seek botanists as advisors to help maintain and improve national parks, forests, and wilderness areas. botanist’s understanding of plant science is important for developing effective means to minimize or eliminate the negative effects of climate change.
+Governments and organizations seek botanists as advisors to help maintain and improve national parks, forests, and wilderness areas.
+A botanist’s understanding of plant science is important for developing effective means to minimize or eliminate the negative effects of climate change.

 Individuals employed as botanists may be classified in one or more of the following occupational groupings: